openaps/docs/docs/docs/While You Wait For Gear/preferences-and-safety-settings.md

 #### wide_bg_target_range

 Defaults to false, which means by default only the low end of the pump's BG target range is used as OpenAPS target.
 This is a safety feature to prevent too-wide targets and less-optimal outcomes.
 Therefore the higher end of the target range is used only for avoiding bolus wizard overcorrections.
 Use `wide_bg_target_range: true` to force neutral temps over a wider range of eventualBGs.

+**SAFETY WARNING:** If the pump has a target range high end set lower than the BG input into the Bolus Wizard, the Bolus Wizard will add insulin to cover the carbs as well as bring BG down to the high end.
+I.e. if your high end is 110 and you enter a 160 BG and 45g of carbs in the Bolus Wizard, the Bolus Wizard will dose 1U to bring BG to 110 and 3U for carbs (assuming 50 (mg/dL)/U and 15g/U factors).
+The rig will likely have already dosed insulin to bring your BG to your low target, and you are potentially "double dosing".
+In these scenarios, you will have too much insulin onboard and can experience a severe low.
+If you use the Boluz Wizard, ensure the high end of the BG target range is a high number such as 250 mg/dL.

 #### A52_risk_enable (A52 risk mitigation)